 Each May, the American Bar Association, in conjunction with state and local bar associations, sponsors Law Day programs around the country.
 The purpose of celebrating Law Day is two-fold: (1) to instill in students an appreciation for the law and foster a greater understanding of the American judicial system, and (2) provide an opportunity for attorneys to serve their local communities.

-Students receive cash prizes for their winning entries.
-Look for a display of winning entries at the TBA Convention in Nashville this June.
+Winners will receive cash prizes for their entries, which will be on display at the TBA Convention in Chattanooga June 15-18.

 Essay Competition Winners

 When reminiscing about his representation of the defendants from the Boston Massacre trial, John Adams wrote in his journal, "The part I took in defense of...the soldiers procured me anxiety..It was, however, one of the most gallant, generous, manly and disinterested actions of my whole life, and one of the best pieces of service I have ever rendered to my country."
 Adams recognized that by providing these British soldiers with a fair trial, he was setting a precedent for what would become the courts of the United States.
 By representing these men - despite the horror of his fellow patriots - Adams began a legacy of protecting people's rights, even if those rights belong to unpopular defendants ...
 He fought to begin the practice of a fair trial and of a defense for everyone.